josephasborndaniel/customer_segmentation-k-means-cluster/README.md

-#Customer Segmentation using K-Means Clustering
+#Customer Segmentation using K-Means Clustering(H1)

 This project demonstrates how to apply K-Means Clustering on synthetic customer data to segment them based on Annual Income and Spending Score.